Pretzel Chocolate Pecan Cookie Recipe

 - Measure the dry ingredients flour through salt and place in a small bowl.

-- Add vanilla extract and blend together.
+- Add vanilla extract and blend with butter.

 - Add egg and mix until thoroughly incorporated.